 - If you’re shopping in New Hampshire, look for activity from the Yankee Fishermen’s Cooperative and New England Fishmongers.
 Or, check out Seacoast Local which is adding more details as fishermen, farms, markets, and restaurants contact them.

 As you shop, remember that fresh seafood can be frozen to relieve the pressure of using it right away.
 Also, think about trying something new — many local fish, like redfish, hake, pollock, plaice, are easy substitutes in any white fish recipe.
 Maybe you usually eat shellfish only when you go out to eat; try cooking clams, mussels, oysters, or lobster at home.
-There are also new local seafood products coming online, like local kelp from Atlantic Sea Farms, as well as wild seaweed from other Maine companies.
+There are also new local seafood products coming online, like local kelp from Atlantic Sea Farms, wild seaweed from other Maine companies, and a little bit of everything seaweed through Heritage Seaweed shop in Portland.

 If you’ve been following the news, you know that restrictions on dining in restaurants have nearly shuttered this industry overnight.
 Restaurants are important parts of all our communities, they employ thousands of people in our region, and they run on very thin margins, making a crisis like this extremely difficult to face.